logandk/mongoid_denormalize/README.md

 Clone the repository and run Bundler with `bundle install`.
 Use `rake -T` to view available rake tasks.

+You can also use `bundle exec guard` for test driven development, if desired.

+A MongoDB server is required to run the specs.
+Docker is an easy option:

+    docker run --name mongo3 -d -p 27017:27017 mongo

 Contributors
 -------
 * hubsmoke (https://github.com/hubsmoke)